 Working families often struggle to make ends meet and, for many families, child care is out of reach because of the cost.
 The Child Care Resource Center (CCRC) offers several financial assistance, or subsidy, programs to qualifying families on a non-discriminatory basis.
 Click here for a complete list of all funded child care and development programs including California State Preschools, Head Start, center based and family child care homes.

-The main subsidy programs that CCRC administers are funded through the Los Angeles County Department of Public Social Services and the California Department of Education.
+The main subsidy programs that CCRC administers are funded through the Los Angeles County Department of Public Social Services and the California Department of Social Services.
 We offer programs and services to eligible families without regard to sex, sexual orientation, gender, ethnic group identification, race, ancestry, national origin, religion, color, or mental or physical disability.
 Information pertaining to families served is confidential and will be used for program administration purposes only.

 How Subsidized Child Care Works

 - A family applies to CCRC for a subsidized child care payment program.

 - If the family qualifies, they complete the enrollment process.

 - The family chooses a child care provider.